FlowMP/.github/profile/README.md

 # Hi there 👋
-## This is a Fortnite server for 12.41
+## This was a Fortnite server for 12.41
 <!--

 **Here are some ideas to get you started:**